igb driver mbuf allocation problems on multicore machines aka Could not setup receive structures

 I'm aware that manual tweaking of kernel parameters "kern.ipc.nmbclusters" and "hw.igb.num_queues" works around the issue - but this is in no way a resolution.
 There was a hope that the praised MBUFs auto-scaling in FreeBSD 10.x would solve this issue, but it doesn't seem to do anything at all to improve it, at least not for the type of hardware in question.

 This brings a question...
 Why can't this be addressed in pfSense?
 Why not automatically (or at least suggestively offer) to scale MBUF limits according to the hardware?
 It should be simple enough to get number of available CPU cores and number of network interfaces and use these variables to scale MBUF limits accordingly?

 The goal here is to make pfSense usable right from the start on non-primitive hardware.

 Processor: Intel Atom C2758, 8 Cores

 Network interfaces: 4 x Intel Gigabit

 Memory: 8 GB

-#13 Updated by Chris Buechler about 3 years ago
+#13 Updated by Chris Buechler over 3 years ago

 you need to follow the guidance here: